A local to global argument on low dimensional manifolds: Abstract

 \section{Abstract}

-For an orientable manifold $M$ whose dimension is less than $4$, we use the contractibility of certain complexes associated to its submanifolds to cut $M$ into simpler pieces in order to do local to global arguments.
-One of the deep theorems of Thurston in foliation theory is a homology h-principle theorem that says the natural map

-induces a homology isomorphism where $\tdH(M)$ denotes the group of homeomorphisms of $M$ made discrete.
-In low dimensions, we give a different proof of this theorem without using foliation theory.
-Secondly, we show that the same method applies to give a different proof of the h-principle theorem in smoothing theory i.e. the map
+For an oriented manifold $M$ whose dimension is less than $4$, we use the contractibility of certain complexes associated to its submanifolds to cut $M$ into simpler pieces in order to do local to global arguments.
+In particular, in these dimensions, we give a different proof of a deep theorem of Thurston in foliation theory that says the natural map between classifying spaces $\BdH(M)\to \BH(M)$ induces a homology isomorphism where $\tdH(M)$ denotes the group of homeomorphisms of $M$ made discrete.
+Our proof shows that in low dimensions, Thurston's theorem can be proved without using foliation theory.
+Finally, we show that this technique gives a new perspective on the homotopy type of homeomorphism groups in low dimensions.
+In particular, we give a different proof of Hacher's theorem that the homeomorphism groups of Haken $3$-manifolds with boundary are homotopically discrete without using his disjunction techniques.